Kyla Liggett-Creel, Clinical Associate Professor

-Dr. Kyla Liggett-Creel is an Assistant Clinical Professor at the School of Social Work, University of Maryland.
+Dr. Kyla Liggett-Creel is an Associate Clinical Professor at the School of Social Work, University of Maryland.
 Dr. Liggett-Creel has over 20 years of experience building partnerships with community groups and working with underserved populations.
 She served as a Senior Clinical Social Worker at the Center for Infant Studies for three years offering community-based mental health consultation and training to Baltimore City Head Starts.
-She was previously a Supervising Clinical Social worker at Kennedy Krieger Institute for nine years (1999-2008) and coordinated a clinic for children between the ages of birth to five as well as creating a clinic for Deaf and Hard of Hearing families who have experienced trauma.
-Her BS is from the University of Maryland, College Park and master’s degree in social work is from Smith College School of Social work.
+She was previously a Supervising Clinical Social Worker at Kennedy Krieger Institute for nine years (1999-2008) and coordinated a clinic for children between the ages of birth to five as well as creating a clinic for Deaf and Hard of Hearing families who have experienced trauma.
+Her bachelor’s degree is from the University of Maryland, College Park and master’s degree in social work is from Smith College School of Social Work.
 She has an earned PhD from the School of Social work, University of Maryland, Baltimore.
 Her dissertation focused on implementing parenting programs in urban environments through partnering with community residents.

 Ph.D.
 University of Maryland, Baltimore